Omimacgithub/Omimacgithub/README.md

 ## About myself

 I am a Computer Engineering graduate and I have a master degree in High Performance Computing (HPC).
-I am motivated by developing solutions that process and analyze data from multiple sources, as well as optimizing them to run efficiently on embedded systems, virtualized environments and/or cloud infrastructures.
+I am motivated by developing software that process and analyze data from multiple sources, as well as optimizing it to run efficiently on embedded systems, virtualized environments and/or cloud infrastructures.

 - 🔭 I’m currently working on an AI agent web application called [OCMCP](https://gitlab.com/DisguisedPigeon/ocmcp) with [DisguisedPigeon](https://github.com/DisguisedPigeon).
 - 🌱 I’m currently learning about AI agents architecture and ways to execute LLMs on local hardware.